marten-seemann/base-drafts/draft-ietf-quic-transport.md

 - Enable server to transition connections to a preferred address (#560,#1251).
 - No more stream 0.
 - EMPTY_ACK, CRYPTO_HS, and CRYPTO_CLOSE frames
+- Move stateless retry to the QUIC layer.
+- Added token fields to Initial packet header.
+- Added NEW_TOKEN frame.

 ## Since draft-ietf-quic-transport-10